 How do I cancel my offer of admission and housing contract?

 To cancel an offer of admission, the applicant should submit a completed Response form indicating that they will not be attending the university for the semester in which they were granted admission.
 Remember that tuition deposits are non-refundable.
-If a student wishes to withdraw their application before an admissions decision has been received, a written request, either by mail or email, should be sent to the Office of Admissions.
+Students wishing to cancel housing contracts should submit the Request to Cancel Form online at http://www.housing.vcu.edu/resources/.

 When do I need to submit my student health form?

-These forms should be submitted as soon as possible in order to avoid having a hold placed on the student’s registration.
-The VCU Certificate of Immunization can be found at www.students.vcu.edu/health/immunizations.html.
+These forms are due via the Student Health webportal within 30 days of the semester start in order to avoid having a hold placed on the student’s registration.
+The VCU Certificate of Immunization can be found at students.vcu.edu/health/immunizations/submitting-immunization-records/.

 What else is there to know?